ghprince/ghprince.github.io/_posts/2014-09-05-truly-non-responsive-bootstrap-3.markdown

 So after several hours(yep, I am not good at this) of digging the source and trial-and-error , I found the way I think is the best and cleanest to make bootstrap REALLY non-responsive.
 And now I am trying to mark down my final solution so that the world won't lose another several hours of productivity.

-I am using `sass-rails` gem, so I prefer override to modification.
+I am using `bootstrap-sass` gem, so I prefer override to modification.

 In `application.css.scss` (Rails app assumed), add these lines: